RVirmoors/rvirmoors.github.io/_posts/2020-05-01-libtorch-max-external.md

-My current project entails working with ML models and real-time audio, so when I discovered the [C++ frontend](https://pytorch.org/tutorials/advanced/cpp_frontend.html) to PyTorch my first instinct was to combine it with the [Max SDK](https://cycling74.com/downloads/sdk/).
+My current project entails working with ML models and real-time audio, so when I discovered the [C++ frontend](https://pytorch.org/tutorials/advanced/cpp_frontend.html) to PyTorch my first instinct was to combine it with Cycling74's [Max SDK](https://cycling74.com/downloads/sdk/).

 [Installing LibTorch](https://pytorch.org/cppdocs/installing.html) is easy enough, and compiling a test project in Visual Studio is just a matter of including the right folders and linking the .lib files[^1].
-So, you would think that doing that to a Max SDK example would be easy enough, right?
+So, you would think that applying this to a Max SDK example would be easy enough, right?
 Not so fast!

-First, you need to have the project compile as C++ code (obviously).
-Then, and this took me two nights to figure out, you need to include "torch.h" **before** Max's own headers ("ext.h" et al).
+First, you need to set the project to compile as C++ code (obviously).
+Then, and this took me two nights to figure out, you also need to include "torch.h" **before** Max's own headers ("ext.h" et al) and not after.

 Anyway, it's now on [GitHub](https://github.com/RVirmoors/simplemsptorch-) in two flavours: one is the standard C example from the SDK, and the other is the C++ bridge that I regularly use.

 Now, should you use these for development?
-Probably not, unless you're some LibTorch AND Max SDK wizard (in which case, what are you doing reading this?
+Probably not, unless you're some LibTorch *and* Max SDK wizard (in which case, what are you doing reading this?
 I should be learning from you!).
 So far I've only encountered one other instance of LibTorch being used with Max, by [Philippe Esling &co @ IRCAM](https://github.com/acids-ircam/flow_synthesizer/)[^2].
 What I intend to do